What to do when a member of your PCN team wants to leave ( in 2 weeks!)

 Talk to them and ask them why they are leaving.
 We need to learn from this experience in preparation for the next recruit.

 Make time for a thorough hand over which involves a written document and an in-person meeting.
 Rush this, and you will be left with many unanswered questions and miscommunication with your stakeholders.

-Look to distribute tasks across your current team or appoint an interim project manager, or consultant if you're missing technical or specialised knowledge, while you hire a long-term replacement.
+Look to distribute tasks across your current team or you may need to appoint a temp, a locum, an interim manager, or consultant if you're missing technical or specialised knowledge, while you hire a long-term replacement.

-Communicate the upcoming departure to key stakeholders as soon as possible with a plan of action and new named point of contact.
-You don’t want to leave anyone with no-one to turn to.
+Communicate the upcoming departure to key stakeholders as soon as possible with a plan of action and newly named point of contact.
+You don’t want to leave anyone with no one to turn to.